ThePhen/taptv-clone/README.md

 ## Other factors

 * Implement a version with HTTP/REST and another using SignalR, Go Channels, and WebSockets.
 So independent implementations in .NET.
 Go-lang, Java (perhaps with and without SpringBoot), JavaScript.
+* build a TDD version of the logic, then add (SI, DB, UI, etc) stuff in.
+PD-first
+* how should the PD handle the realtime updates w/testing?